 The signature attraction at Mount Olympus is currently Hades (#724), the first coaster to be built by the Gravity Group.
 The ride presents an impressive appearance, with two regions of wooden track separated by a huge span of car park.
 When built, the ride had the longest underground section of any ride in the world, with track in the tunnel featuring ninety degree banking.
 One completely unexpected benefit of this was the temperature in the tunnel, providing six or so seconds of refreshment before heading back outside into the sweltering heat.
 During our first ride the lights were left on in the tunnel, which allowed a first hand view of the track therein.

-The remaining wooden coaster, Pegasus (#725), was in need of retracking, but was fun nevertheless - not least because of the excessive political correctness on the ride sign.
+We went from there to Little Titans a kiddie coaster that we learned to be off limits to adults.
+Having already suffered through one Miler Coaster ride today we decided to look upon this as a fringe benefit and relocated instead to the Pegasus (#725).
+The park's smallest wooden coaster was in need of retracking, but was fun nevertheless, not least because of the excessive political correctness on the ride sign.
 While lots of American men look pregnant, no known examples of this have occurred in reality to my knowledge!

 After a bite to eat, we encountered the wife of the park owner, whose name escapes me right now (oops!).
 She suggested we should have a look at a t-shirt design she had come up with aimed particularly at coaster enthusiasts.
 This turned out to be an excellent plan, and both of us bought one.
 It was refreshing to find a park that doesn't feel it necessary to charge nearly thirty dollars for a T-shirt (*cough* Six Flags *cough*).